-Berwick Police looking for an escaped inmate
+Berwick Police looking for escaped inmate with 'violent tendencies' who attacked guard with chemicals

 Latest Weather Blog

-Berwick Police looking for an escaped inmate
+Berwick Police looking for escaped inmate with 'violent tendencies' who attacked guard with chemicals

-BERWICK-- Police are still searching for Cecil Michael Stratton, who escaped from the Berwick Police Department Jail.
+BERWICK — Police are searching for Cecil Michael Stratton, an inmate who escaped from the Berwick Police Department Jail late Wednesday night.

-Police say the Stratton and Brandon Brunet (who is not pictured), escaped just after 10 p.m.
+Police say Stratton and Brandon Brunet escaped just after 10 p.m.
 Wednesday night.

+Berwick Police said that during lockdown procedures, Stratton threw chemicals in an officer's face, allowing him and Brunet to escape.

 Police said that Brunet is now back in custody.